The Get-TimeZone

-In this post I’m showing 2 examples of how to check Timezone with PowerShell:
+In this post I’m sharing two examples of how to check the local time zone with PowerShell:

-# Script to Output Available Time Zones to a Local CSV File
+> Script to Output Available Time Zones to a CSV File

 Running Get-TimeZone